Viorellian/viorellian.github.io/README.md

 <h3 align= "center">Purchasing Details</h3>
 <p align="center">  You are in the right place!
 Please read these details before contacting.
 <p align="left">FRAMING: All peices are NOT framed unless specified above.
 If you require framing at the artists discretion it will be charged at cost.
-<p align="left"> SHIPPING: If you are located in LA or OC (United States), I prefer to personally deliver free of charge.
+<p align="left"> SHIPPING: If you are located in LA or OC (United States), I am able to personally deliver free of charge.
 All other locales will be charged shipping at cost.
 <p align="left"> SALES: While most of my works are for sale, I have not set the ability to purchase on this website.
 Over email, phone or in person; I will accept Zelle, wire transfers, Venmo, Apple Pay or cash (if in person).
-I am okay to recieve any form of safe validated payment platforms.
-If you are interested in purchasing please email me.
+Any safe validated payment platforms are okay.
+If interested please email me.

 <h3 align= "center">Requesting a Commission</h3>
 <p align="center"> Please email me with the following information:
 <p align="left"> 1.
-Size Small(<10"), Medium(<18"), Large(<28")
+Size; Small (<10"), Medium (<18"), Large (<28")
 <p align="left"> 2.
 Completion date , S = 1mo., M = 1-2mo., L = 3-4mo.
 <p align="left"> 3.
 Description of your interest; can be a reference image, famous painting, your own idea, your own theme, a request for emulation or combination of my previous works, etc.
 <p align="left"> 4.
 Your budget or anticipated cost for the painting only.
 Please use the prices here for reference; S = $30-250, M = $125-500, L = $400-1200